-The latest industry report by Training magazine on the U.S. training industry reveals that training expenditures by U.S. companies has passed the $100 billion-mark for the first time.
+The latest industry report by Training magazine on the U.S. training industry reveals how much U.S. companies spend training employees, which increased to $101.8 billion in 2023.

 How much does it cost to train an employee in U.S.